AlexeyAnischenko/csvview/README.md

 # CSV Viewer

-A powerful, browser-based CSV file viewer with advanced filtering, sorting, and display options.
+A powerful, browser-based CSV file viewer with advanced filtering, sorting, and display options, able to handle huge 200K-lines CSV files.
 Built with React and Tailwind CSS, running entirely in the browser with no server-side dependencies.

 ## Features